 FAQs: Organising Covid-secure volleyball

-Below is a list of answers to commonly asked questions about Step 4 of the lockdown roadmap, which came into effect on 19th July – these have been produced to complement the guidance on our Covid-19 page.
+Below is a list of answers to commonly asked questions about playing volleyball in line with the latest Covid-19 guidance.
+This page has been produced to complement the guidance on our Covid-19 page.

 The [NEW] and [UPDATED] tags highlight our latest information.